-The firm did not cover the worker under workers' compensation insurance.
+The firm carried workers' compensation insurance on the worker.
 Employment benefits were not made available to the worker.
-There was no information was provided in this case to support that the worker performed similar services for others, or that he advertised his services to others while engaged by the firm.
-The work relationship was continuous, and could have been terminated by either party at any time without incurring liabilities.
+There was no information provided to support that the worker performed similar services for others, or that he advertised as being available to perform similar services for others while engaged by the firm.
+The work relationship could have been terminated by either party at any time without incurring liabilities.